Professor Chris Gillberg

 - Effective participation and human rights of vulnerable witnesses/ parties.

-- Procedural justice for children and vulnerable
+- Procedural justice for children and vulnerable adults.

 - Due process when a witness or party has autism.